Analytics & TestingCustomer Data Platforms

 Oreo Cookie Real-Time

 That is just one fun example.
 More powerfully, Target can use buying habits to detect life changes and offer relevant product discounts to customers, even to the point of being a bit scary (see article on Target knowing when customers are pregnant).
-Also, online retailers, like Amazon, have learned to anticipate when you might be running low on consumable products which triggers reminder offers.
+Additionally, online retailers, such as Amazon, have learned to anticipate when you might be running low on consumable products, which triggers reminder offers.

-To a smaller degree, heating and cooling companies who can use past history and weather data to predict demand can handle much more volume than companies who just wait for the phones to ring, because they prepare resources ahead of time.
-Restaurants can use buying patterns to predict what kind of food customers prefer at different times of the year.
-There is really no business which can’t benefit from using data to predict, anticipate, and market to their customers in real time.
+To a lesser degree, heating and cooling companies that utilize historical and weather data to predict demand can handle a significantly higher volume than companies that wait for the phones to ring, as they prepare resources ahead of time.
+Restaurants can use purchasing patterns to predict the types of food customers prefer at different times of the year.
+All businesses can benefit from using data to predict, anticipate, and market to their customers in real time.

 The Race to One

 Marketing has traditionally been about broad demographics and stereotypes.
-There are just so many people in the world, companies don’t feel like they can ever reach people on an individual level.
-For the most part, people have understood and put up with this “mass market” mentality.
+There are just so many people in the world that companies don’t feel like they can ever reach individuals on a personal level.
+For the most part, people have come to understand and accept this mass market mentality.
 However, as Big Data continues to grow, people begin to expect to be treated as individuals.

 Chris Hoyt